Jones-M12/Calendar-Application/README.md

 * The URL of the deployed application: https://jones-m12.github.io/Calendar-Application/

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.
+* The URL of the GitHub repository: https://github.com/Jones-M12/Calendar-Application.git